Maechrene/StandupDeskTimer_Widget/README.md

-## Gentle haptic reminder widget to sit or stand at regular intervals
+## Gentle haptic reminder widget to stand at regular intervals

 1. You choose the interval
 2. Color coordinated text provides feedback on the phase